seanlowcy77/Matching-Card-Game/README.md

 ### a.
 Card Matching / Flipping

-Allows the user to flip and match cards only 2 at each time.
-The cards will disappear if they match and flip back if they do not
+It has a total of 16 cards - basically 8 pairs.
+The user can win by flipping over all the cards correctly!
+Should a pair match, the pair of cards will disappear.
+Otherwise, it will flip back downwards.

 ### b.
+Time Limit

+Its rather impossible but players have only 10 seconds to finish the game!
+Nevertheless, this timer may be changed if you wish.

+### c.
 Play again function

 Allows the user to play the game again should the player lose.